 Chateau d’Angludet Vineyards, Terroir, Grapes Winemaking

-The 32 hectare vineyard of Chateau d’Angludet is planted to 55% Cabernet Sauvignon, 35% Merlot and 10% Petit Verdot.
-This shows a slight decrease in the amount of Cabernet Sauvignon, which was compensated by adding more Merlot since the mid 1990’s The Cabernet Franc vines have all been removed.
+The 32 hectare vineyard of Chateau d’Angludet is part of a much larger property, which is 81 hectares in total.
+The vineyard is planted to 46% Cabernet Sauvignon, 41% Merlot and 13% Petit Verdot.
+This shows a decrease in the amount of Cabernet Sauvignon, which was compensated by adding more Merlot and Petit Verdot since the mid-1990s.
+The Cabernet Franc vines have all been removed.

-The vines are planted to a density of 6,666 vines per hectare, which is low for the Margaux appellation.
-The terroir is mostly sand, gravel and clay soils.
-The vines are located in the southwest corner of the Margaux appellation
+The vines are planted to a density of 6,666 vines per hectare to 7,300 vines per hectare.
+The terroir is mostly sand, gravel, and clay soils.
+The vines are located inland, in the southwest corner of the Margaux appellation.

 To produce the wine, Chateau d’Angludet is vinified in traditional, large, concrete vats.
 Malolactic fermentation takes place in vat.
-The wine is then aged in about 33% new, French oak barrels for 12 to 14 months, depending on the character of vintage.
-On average, Chateau d’Angludet releases close to 10,000 cases of wine per year.
+The wine is then aged in a combination of 33% clay amphora, 33% new, French oak barrels and the remainder of used barrels for 12 to 14 months depending on the character of the vintage.
+On average Chateau d’Angludet releases close to 10,000 cases of wine per year.
 There is a second wine, La Ferme d’Angludet.